 A break at a Warner Leisure Hotel offers lots to do, and lots of ways to do nothing.

-When we visited Studley Castle, Mark and I were both looking forward to taking some time to relax.
+When I visited Studley Castle, I was looking forward to taking some time to relax.
 And in these gorgeous surroundings, it was very simple to unwind and take it easy for the weekend.

 The Arden Cafe and Restaurant